kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-query.gateway.md

 environmentQuery.get$('a');
 ```

-Returns the distinct environment property at path as Observable or `undefined` if the path cannot be resolved.
+Returns the distinct environment property at path as Observable.

 ```ts
 // {}-{}-{a:0}-{a:0}-{a:1}-